 Defining Electrical Fire Prevention

-Fire protection is focused on detecting and eliminating risks before any ignition can actually happen.
-When it comes to electrical systems, prevention is a matter of reducing the chances of failure or dangerous situations.
+Fire protection focuses on detecting and eliminating risks before ignition can occur.
+When it comes to electrical systems, prevention is about reducing the risk of failure or dangerous situations.

 Some of the essential strategies comprise:

-- Preventive Maintenance Initiatives: To identify feasible faults early, regular thermal imaging, visual inspections, and insulation resistance evaluations are essential.
+- Preventive Maintenance Initiatives: Regular thermal imaging, visual inspections, and insulation resistance testing detect fault conditions before they become an ignition risk.

-It is a top priority to understand that prevention efforts should be employed in the design and pre-construction phases.
+Prevention efforts should be assimilated during the design and pre-construction phases.
 This is particularly relevant for AEC teams and MEP design consultants.

-On the other hand, electrical fire protection emphasizes keeping damage to a minimum after an electrical fire incident has taken place.
-What is crucial to comprehend is that these systems cannot prevent ignition; instead, they can contain and control fire spread.
+On the other hand, electrical fire protection emphasizes minimizing damage after an electrical fire incident.
+These systems cannot prevent ignition; instead, they can contain and control fire spread.
 Some examples involve:

 - Arc Fault Circuit Interrupters (AFCIs).